pbaptist08/LLM-systems-stack/README.md

 **PM-level understanding:**

 - An “agent” isn’t magic – it’s just an LLM + tools + loop + state.
+- This is “one smart worker” in your product.
+You define what it’s allowed to do, what tools it has, and when it should escalate to a human.
 - You define:
     - What tools it has.
     - What tasks it’s allowed to do.